vrugtehagel/aoc-2024/README.md

 # Advent of Code 2024

-Let's try and see how far I can get in AoC using Deno.
-I might sprinkle types into the code, or perhaps not.
+Let's try and see how far I can get in AoC using Deno!

-Solutions are written in TypeScript/JavaScript or WASM.
+Solutions are written in TypeScript or WASM.
 The latter can be written in `.wat` files and are compiled automatically, but require `wat2wasm` to be installed.
 However, `.wasm` files are committed to the repository, which Deno can run, so `wat2wasm` is _not_ necessary to run the existing WASM solutions.

 The tasks available are: